 The Bakken Shale| December 2020 Field Overview Named after Henry Bakken, the farmer who owned the land where oil was originally discovered, the Bakken Shale is located in North Dakota,

-California | June 2020 Field Overview California, with both onshore and offshore oil production, has been supplying the U.S. with petroleum products since the 19th century.
+California | December 2020 Field Overview California, with both onshore and offshore oil production, has been supplying the U.S. with petroleum products since the 19th century.
 Operations are primarily focused

-Eagle Ford Basin | June 2020 Field Overview A heavy shale play, the Eagle Ford basin is located east of the Permian, stretching from Dallas to San Antonio.
+Eagle Ford Basin | December 2020 Field Overview A heavy shale play, the Eagle Ford basin is located east of the Permian, stretching from Dallas to San Antonio.
 Primarily a

-The Marcellus Shale| June 2020 Field Overview The Marcellus Shale is the largest gas play onshore in the US.
+The Marcellus Shale| December 2020 Field Overview The Marcellus Shale is the largest gas play onshore in the US.
 Located in the Northeast, it supplies the high demand markets along

-The DJ/Niobrara Basin| June 2020 Field Overview Located mainly in the Northeast of Colorado, the Denver-Julesburg Basin consists of five main oil-producing formations: Niobrara sections A-C, Codell, and Greenhorn.
+The DJ/Niobrara Basin| December 2020 Field Overview Located mainly in the Northeast of Colorado, the Denver-Julesburg Basin consists of five main oil-producing formations: Niobrara sections A-C, Codell, and Greenhorn.
 These